agadiffe/WindowsMize/README.md

 ## 📌 Remarks
-- The Powershell modules source code have been design to also serve as documention.
+- The Powershell modules source code is designed to also serve as documention.
-  It is easily organized to find the registry value of a specific setting .
-  Example:
-  Lot of settings have comments at the top of their ps1 file.
+  PS1 file often includes header comments.
+  The structure allows quick navigation to identify the registry values associated with any specific setting.
-  Every GPO settings have their path, name and values in comments.
+  All GPO settings include references to their corresponding paths, names, and registry values.
   ```powershell
   # gpo\ computer config > administrative tpl > windows components > data collection and preview builds
   #   do not show feedback notifications